Strawberry Jam Camp is celebrating it's 15th jam camp in 2021!

-Songwriting workshops also offer the opportunity to spend time with others who are as excited about songwriting as you are which can spark your creative energy in ways you have never imagined and sometimes even help you discover a songwriter to co-write with!
+A songwriting workshop is great way to grow as a songwriter.
+Songwriting is a craft, requiring an understanding of the structure of songs, different rhyme patterns, meter, and the methods to wrap your story up in about three minutes so your audience “gets it”.
+Songwriting workshops offer the opportunity to spend time with others who are as excited about songwriting as you, which can spark your creative energy in ways you never imagined!
+Sometimes help you discover a songwriter to co-write with.

-Unlike a jam camp where a musician might jump from one instructor to the other playing different instruments, attending the songwriting workshop at Strawberry Jam Camp requires a full commitment of the two and half days because the class covers many things that will not be repeated as the class continues and the goal of the class is to have you writing a song with the oversight of your instructors and using the tools you have learned during the workshop.
+Unlike an instrument jam camp where a musician may jump from one instructor to another playing different instruments, the songwriter’s workshop at the Strawberry Jam Camp requires a commitment as the workshop covers a large amount of material that will not be repeated as the workshop continues.
+The goal of the workshop is to have you write a song with the oversight of your instructors, using the tools learned during the workshop.

-Bring a song you would like to share.
+Song Critique: Bring a song you would like to share.
 It can be partially formed or complete.
-You can perform it in front of the class or just read the lyric if there is no melody yet and Rick and Donna will share their insights on the strong parts of the songs and areas you might be able to strengthen.
-If you don’t have anything, you can just be a part of hearing the other songs and suggestions.
+You can perform it in front of the class or just read the lyrics if there is no melody.
+Donna, Rick, and Jerry will share their insight on the strong parts of your song and areas you might be able to strengthen.
+If you do not have a song, you can participate by listening to the songs and suggestions.

-will be covered including rhyme patterns, what a “hook” is, titling your song, how to tighten your lyric, using imagery in your lyric to make it more interesting, meter, song scrapping (how to observe life around you for song ideas), marrying a lyric to the right melody, how to write melody if you don’t play an instrument, what is a bridge and when does a song need one, and so much more.
+Song Structure: The workshop will be covering song structure including rhyme patterns, what a “hook” is, titling your song, how to tighten your lyrics, using imagery in your lyrics for more interest, metering, song scaping (how to observe life around you for song ideas), marrying a lyric to the right melody, writing melody (if you don’t play an instrument), what is a bridge and when does a song need one, and so much more.

-During this workshop you will meet and bond with other writers.
-Rick and Donna will pair you up with someone else in the class and give you a writing assignment.
-You will work on co-writing a song and your instructors will offer insight and some assistance along the way.
-Many people who attend a songwriting workshop have never co-written, but it is very useful practice to grow as a songwriter and steps out of your comfort zone.
+Co-writing: Many songwriters who attend a songwriting workshop have never co-written.
+Jerry, Rick, and Donna will pair you up with another songwriter and give you a writing assignment.
+You will work on co-writing a song with your instructors offering insight and some assistance along the way.
+Co-writing is an extremely useful tool to grow as a songwriter and helps you step out of your comfort zone.